Check out this easy DIY painted OSB floors tutorial!

 The enamel had great coverage, but I think the primer did the heavy lifting.
 So little of this paint soaked into the floor thanks to the excellent primer.
 I needed about a quart or two less of paint than primer.

 The floor turned out lovely.
 After I was done I quickly snapped some photos with my phone from outside, and the door wasn’t open but a minute before a passerby complimented the color choice.
 With freshly painted walls and floor, the space looks much more attractive.

 DIY Painted OSB Floors – AFTER:

 You can still see the seams a bit, but they are more pronounced in these photos than in real life, thanks to the texture of the particle board and the slight sheen of the paint.
 Given the muted teal colour and texture, the floor has a vintage feel, like 1950s laminate counters.

 Unfortunately, when I went to help deliver some furniture yesterday (after the floor had been given two days to dry), we found it was still tacky in some places.
 I think that 24 hours is quite an optimistic time frame, especially if the conditions aren’t ideal (like too much humidity), so in the future I would wait longer – maybe even wait a week.
-After the furniture is all in, I will give the space a good sweep and touch up the floors.
 Luckily, this system lends itself to easy re-coating.